whcpumpkin/Demand-driven-navigation/README.md

 - [ ] Testing
 - [ ] Training

+## Warning: I am currently refactoring my code.
+Although all code committed to the repository has been tested, there may still be some minor issues.

 ## Overview
 <img src="demo/NIPS-2023-DDN.gif" align="middle" width="700"/>
 We propose a demand-driven navigation task, which requires an agent to find objects that satisfy human demands, and propose a novel method to solve this task.